fogfish/dynamo/README.md

 ### Type projections

 Often, there is an established system of the types in the application.
 It is not convenient to inject dependencies to the `dynamo` library.
-Then usage of secondary indexes requires multiple projections of core type.
+Also, the usage of secondary indexes requires multiple projections of core type.
 The composition of types is the solution.

 ```go
 //